rtlabs-com/p-net/doc/network_topology_detection.rst

 ----
 It is possible to ask an IO-Controller or IO-device (conformance class B or higher) about its neighbours, using the Simple Network Management Protocol (SNMP).

+SNMP agents collect information on individual devices, and the SNMP manager retrieves information from them.

 Some of the information can also be queried via the Profinet DCE/RPC.